 As part of the EPA's commitment to encourage recycling, the Agency has issued the Universal Waste Rule.
 This rule has been designed to reduce the amount of material that is being disposed of as hazardous waste.
 Universal wastes include:

-- A. Rechargeable batteries - B. Some agricultural pesticides - C. Thermostats, Thermometers, and sealed mercury-containing devices - D. Fluorescent Lamps and other mercury-containing lamps
+- A. Rechargeable batteries - B. Some agricultural pesticides under recall - C. Thermostats, thermometers, and other sealed mercury-containing devices - D. Fluorescent Lamps and other mercury-containing lamps - E. Aerosol Cans

 5.3.2 Accumulation of Universal Waste